Jaydon-chai/bear-app-mods/README.md

 Message me with any requests!

 May 1st, 2020: I've made major changes to both the files, they should both be redownloaded

+From Jaydon:
+This is just my own modifications made to make garlicagreement's original code work better.
+I think his current code has fixed this anyway and has improved the functionality